Updated: Sep 4

 7. None of the mainstream beauty giants have signed the Compact for Safe Cosmetics pledge.

-Overseas, the US-based health and environment advocacy coalition, Campaign for Safe Cosmetics, is lobbying to get the personal care products industry to phase out use of chemicals linked to cancer, birth defects and other serious health concerns, and replace them with safer alternatives.
+Overseas, the US-based health and environment advocacy coalition, Campaign for Safe Cosmetics, is lobbying to get the personal care products industry to phase out the use of chemicals linked to cancer, birth defects, and other serious health concerns, and replace them with safer alternatives.

 Although there has been some success and more than 1,000 companies have signed the Compact for Safe Cosmetics, ironically missing in action are some of the world’s largest makers of cosmetics and personal care products.

 Let’s hope that doesn’t stay the same for long.